Branding is all about reputation.

 1. What do you stand for?

 Think about what your business stands for.
-Do you have some earth shattering world changing stance or is it simply to provide excellence at every turn?
-It doesn’t really matter whether it’s the former or the latter, the most important thing is that you can delivery.
+Do you have some earth-shattering world changing stance or is it simply to provide excellence at every turn?
+It doesn’t really matter whether it’s the former or the latter, the most important thing is that you can deliver.
 So ask yourself the question… Can we deliver on this promise day in and day out 100% of the time?
 That’s what you need to strive towards as your reputation is at stake.

 ThankYou is an Australia social enterprise brand that has grown exponentially off initially selling bottled water.
 Up against the big water brands such as Mount Franklin and Evian, they differentiated themselves with their brand promise: “We believe we can end global poverty in this lifetime, together.
 That’s why we commit 100% of the profit from our products to helping people in need.”
 Today, they don’t just sell water but a range of products that enable the consumer to assist them in achieving their goal to end global poverty by committing 100% of their profits to the cause.